Have you been assigned to convene an unit for the upcoming session?

 The aim of the Week 1 Tutorial Resource (pdf) is to help students make the transition from enrolment to your unit so that they can start their journey of learning from week 1.
 After the first tutorial, students should have an awareness of what they will be learning, how they will participate in lectures, tutorials and online, and begin to participate in a learning community.

-Watch this video to see how to set up the Gradebook correctly.
+Visit this page to learn how to set up the Gradebook correctly.

 Integrating Open University Australia (OUA) students

 If you are offering your unit as an OUA unit you can integrate the OUA cohort in to your on campus unit.
 Follow these guidelines to setup this integration correctly.